chichiwang/textedit/README.md

   5. **CSS Font Loading**

-     I utilized free online web fonts and learned how to load them into the user's browser through CSS3's @font-face selector.
-I used online [font-face kits](http://www.fontsquirrel.com/) to provide all of the font file formats used by the various browser thus ensuring cross-browser compatibility.
+     Utilized free online web fonts and learned how to load them into the user's browser through CSS3's @font-face selector.
+Used online [font-face kits](http://www.fontsquirrel.com/) to provide all of the font file formats used by the various browser thus ensuring cross-browser compatibility.

   6. **CSS3 Gradient Syntax**